a-lameira/DSTX/README.md

   dstx-dbus) and the setup-dstx.sh script.
 Use for manual installation on any distribution.

+### Flatpak

+You can install a Flatpak package of DSTX adding the project remote and then installing the package.

+To add the remote (flatpak needs to be installed already):

+	flatpak remote-add --if-not-exists --gpg-import=https://flatpak.dstxapp.org/flatpak/dstx-flatpak-repo.asc dstx-remote https://flatpak.dstxapp.org/flatpak

+Install the package:

+	flatpak install dstx-remote org.dstx.gui

 ## Configuration (Profiles)

 All settings are stored in JSON profiles inside /etc/dstx/profiles/.
 The default profile is "Default.json".
 Each profile contains configuration for all 4 slots (unused slots are ignored).
 The structure is: